-- [52] I concur with the findings of the Board and its recommendation to refuse the application.
-The claims on file do not comply with section 2 of the Patent Act, and claims 21 to 23 do not comply with subsection 27(4) of the Patent Act or section 84 of the Patent Rules. - [53] Accordingly, I refuse to grant a patent for this application.
+- [38] I concur with the findings of the Board and its recommendation to refuse the application.
+The claims on file do not comply with section 2 of the Patent Act. - [39] Accordingly, I refuse to grant a patent for this application.
 Under section 41 of the Patent Act, the Applicant has six months to appeal my decision to the Federal Court of Canada.